 The hydrogen adsorption dynamics was analyzed by reactive MD simulations.
-In Fig. 5(a)-(c) we present representative snapshots from a 0.12 ns MD simulation of the hydrogenation process in M-GN at 300 K for a atmosphere composed only of F atoms.
-At ealier stage, Fig. 5(a), we notice that the H atoms are mostly incorporated on $C_2$ -sites, acting as seeds to the growth of hydrogen islands in the next stages of hydrogenation.
-In Fig. 5(d) we show the curves of hydrogenation per total adsorption sites as a function of reaction time.
-We considered the hydrogen adsoption at temperatures of 150, 300, and 800 K. As a result, the hydrogen rate incorporation can be represented in two phases, at the beginning by linear upward curve followed by a plato indicating the saturation of adsorption and therefore reaching the dynamic equilibrium.
-Since the saturation is achieved for different reaction times regarding the increase in temperature, this suggest that the hydrogenation of M-GN is temperature-dependent, similar to the atomistic results of functionalization of graphene reported in literature.
-Our reactive MD simulations also show that the $C_1 - C_2$ bond tends to be broken due to vibrational effects, favoring the formation of defects and turning the $C_1$ site into a more favorable adsorption site.
+In Fig. 5(a)-(c) we present representative snapshots from a 0.12 ns MD simulation of the hydrogenation process in M-GN at 300 K for atmospheres composed only of H atoms inserted in both top and bottom side of the membrane.
+In the initial stage, Fig. 5(a), the H atoms are mostly incorporated on C_1 and C_2 -sites.
+Verifying the snapshot for intermediate stage, Fig. 5(b), hydrogen-adsorbed C2-sites acts as seeds to the growth of hydrogen islands due to geometric changes caused by modification of carbon hybridization from sp^2 to sp^3 .
+In Fig. 5(d) we show the curves of hydrogenation per total adsorption sites (at.%) as a function of reaction time.
+At the beginning of hydrogenation, the H adsorption occurs mostly in C_1 and C_2 -sites of M-GN, which agrees with the snapshots (see dashed square and circles in Fig. 5).

+In our reactive MD simulations, we have considered the hydrogen adsorption at temperatures of 150, 300, and 800 K. As a result, the hydrogen rate incorporation can be represented in two phases, starting with a linear upward curve followed by a plateau indicating the saturation of adsorption and dynamic equilibrium.
+The saturation is achieved for different reaction times for each analyzed temperatures, suggesting therefore that the hydrogenation of M-GN is temperature-dependent reaction, which agrees with reported results of graphene's covalent functionalization [34, 56].
+Our reactive MD simulations also show that the $C_1 - C_2$ bond tends to be broken, favoring the formation of defects and turning the C_1 site into a more favorable adsorption site.

 IV.
-SUMMARY AND CONCLUSIONS
+CONCLUSIONS

 Motivated by the promising properties of a new graphene-based semiconductor named Me-graphene, we have studied the effects of hydrogenation on structural and electronic properties of this 2D nanomaterial.
-Our ab initio DFT calculations show a dramatic tuning of the electronic properties of M-GN by hydrogenation.
-M-GN is a semicondutor with indirect band gap of 0.64 eV, whereas fully-hydrogenated M-GN (named Megraphane) is a wide band gap semiconductor with $E{\rm g} =$ 2.81 eV in GGA-PBE approach.
+Our ab initio DFT calculations show a extreme modulation of the electronic properties of M-GN by hydrogenation.
+M-GN is a semicondutor with indirect band gap of 0.64 eV, whereas fully-hydrogenated M-GN (named Me-graphane) is a wide band gap semiconductor with $E{\rm g} = 2.81$ eV in GGA-PBE approach.
 Analyzing intermediate hydrogen concentrations for partial functionalization of M-GN we found metallic ground-states a semiconducting state for 15%-hydrogenated M-GN, with narrow band gap of 0.11 eV.
-The insertion of hydrogen adatoms up to Me-graphane tends to increase both the effective electron and hole masses, although for 15%-hydrogenated M-GN the effective electron mass decrease and the effective hole mass is maintained is held at the same order of magnitude.
-The hydrogen atoms bind strongly to M-GN during functionalization, with binding energies higher than 3 eV.
-Me-graphane presents higher bond lenghts compared to M-GN ones, and its most favorable conformation is boat-like.
-The reactive molecular dynamics simulation shows that the hydrogenation of M-GN is a temperature-dependent reaction, with formation of hydrogen islands starting with adsorptions in the most stable carbon site.
-In summary, if the synthesis of M-GN and Me-graphane is carried out, those graphene-based low-dimensional semiconductors will boost the range of
+In Me-graphane, the effective masses of charge carriers is at least four times higher than those of pristine M-GN, although for 15%hydrogenated M-GN the effective electron mass almost halved and the effective hole mass is not significantly altered.
+The hydrogen atoms bind strongly to M-GN indi-